typisttech/sunny/README.txt

 = 1.4.6 =
 * Fix: Separating admin notices and email notification
+* Fix: Log email notification into php error log only if `WP_DEBUG` is true

 = 1.4.5 =
 * Performance: Not loading plugin css